semasuka/blog/_posts/2019-02-03-control-flow-part-2.md

 - 192.184.22.1.5
 - empty input eg: ""

-Go ahead and try this challenge.
+Now go ahead and try this challenge on your own and only after you have tried, come back and compare your solution with mine.

 ### Challenge 1 Solution